-The trailers are numbered 63-0155, 63-0156, and 63-0157 at TA-63.
+The trailer is numbered 63-0157 at TA-63, and is HENC.
 Additional trailers may be needed as characterization needs for the facility change.
 If additional trailers are needed or existing trailers are proposed to be moved at the unit, a request for a Permit modification must be submitted in accordance with Permit Section 3.1(3).